tekknolagi/isdt/lecture-notes/1-cli.md

 configured to use Bash by default.
 Instead, they default to a non-POSIX shell called tcsh for historical reasons that we are not privy to. tcsh's prompt on the servers looks identical to Bash's, so `bash --login` won't appear to have any effect when you run it.
-However, if you don't do so, tcsh will interpret your commands, meaning much of the more advanced syntax we cover will result in error messages or unexpected behavior.
+You can run `echo $0` (which will make more sense after lecture 4) to check which shell you're using.
+If you don't switch to Bash, tcsh will interpret your commands, meaning much of the more advanced syntax we cover will result in error messages or unexpected behavior.

 [posix-scl]: https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/utilities/V3_chap02.html